breatheco-de/content/src/content/lesson/python-syntax.md

 ### Conditionals: If…else…

-The first tool you have is the if…else conditional.
+The first tool you have is the `if...else` conditional.
 You can tell the computer to skip any part of your code, depending on the current value of your variables.
 The if statement allows you to execute a piece of code if certain conditions are met (or are true).
 The "else" statement will execute an alternate piece of code in case the condition is false.

 ```python